 Suggestions for speakers

-Demonstration: Show examples of using assistive technologies and adaptive strategies, and/or show.
+Demonstration: Show examples of using assistive technologies and adaptive strategies, and/or show videos linked above.

 Activity/Demonstration: Explore the usage of accessible versus inaccessible websites, while using the keyboard only to navigate; wearing mittens or gardening gloves; very fast mouse pointer; onscreen keyboard (no physical keyboard); blurred glasses; very high browser zoom; no sound; etc. Discuss the difficulties with inaccessible websites and the solutions used in accessible websites.